Our Impact

 Make Your Impact Today

-• Donate: Support the LandxSea mission by making a donation.
-Your contribution helps us keep screenings accessible, grow our youth programming, and continue to host world-class environmental films and events in Angus.
+Support the LandxSea mission by making a donation.
+Your contribution helps us keep screenings accessible, expand our youth programming, and continue hosting world-class environmental films and events in Angus.
 Montrose LandxSea Film Festival SCIO is a Registered Charity in Scotland (SC053626).

 Photo credits: Graham Black, Anthony Baxter, Rachel Caplan, Montrose LandxSea Film Fest.